kurotetsuka/hyphaelia/notes/operation_modes.md

  - Grabbing new or desired motes off of other hubs.

 ### Fetching
- - Searching through the network for a specific desired mote.
+ - Querying the network for a specific desired mote.

 ### Serving
  - Responding to pushes, pulls and fetches.